 As Christian citizens we have a moral duty to respect those in rightfully appointed authority.

 Romans 13:5, “Therefore you must be subject, not only because of wrath but also for conscience’ sake.”

 Our subjection to civil rulers is mandated by God.
-Peter had learned a lot since that impetuous moment in Gethsemane when he drew his sword.
+Peter had learned a lot since that impetuous moment in Gethsemane when he drew his sword to interfere in the arrest of Jesus.
 Later in 1 Peter 2:13-17 he wrote, “Therefore submit yourselves to every ordinance of man for the Lord’s sake, whether to the king as supreme, or to governors, as to those who are sent by him for the punishment of evildoers and for the praise of those who do good.
 For this is the will of God, that by doing good you may put to silence the ignorance of foolish men — as free, yet not using liberty as a cloak for vice, but as bond-servants of God.
 Honor all people.
 Love the brotherhood.
 Fear God.
 Honor the king.”